 - Dairy products

 Plants do not contain vitamin B12.
-Therefore, especially vegetarians should pay attention to getting enough B12.
-Also older people and those with low levels of stomach acid should be aware of getting enough B12.
+Therefore, vegetarians and vegans should pay careful attention to getting enough B12.
+Also, older people and those with low stomach acid should make sure to enough B12.

 The European Food Safety Authority (EFSA) has evaluated the evidence behind vitamin B12 and has acknowledged the following claims:

 Supports normal functioning of the immune system